S U B M I S S I O N S

-Press 53 uses Submitable, an online submission manager for writers and publishers.
+Press 53 uses Submittable, an online submission manager for writers and publishers.

 We find authors a number of ways…

 The Press 53 Award for Short Fiction (Sept 1–Dec 31): We find one short fiction collection each year by way of the Press 53 Award for Short Fiction.
 This is an award for an outstanding, unpublished collection of short stories by a U.S.-based author regardless of the author’s publishing history.
 We are looking for excellent stories.
-This contest runs from September-December each year with the winning entry earning publication, a $1000 advance and publication under a standard Press 53 publishing contract.
+This competition is open for entries from September-December each year with the winning author earning a $1,000 advance, publication under a standard Press 53 publishing contract, plus fifty copies.
 Complete details can be found here.

 The Press 53 Award for Poetry (Apr 1–Jul 31): Similar to the short fiction contest, this contest runs from April-July each year.
 The winner will be selected by Press 53 poetry series editor Tom Lombardo, and will be published as a Tom Lombardo Poetry Selection.
 This competition is open for entries from April-June each year with the winning author earning a $1,000 advance, publication under a standard Press 53 publishing contract, plus fifty copies.
 Complete details can be found here.

-The Prime Number Magazine Awards for Poetry and Short Fiction (formerly the Press 53 Open Awards): Each year, our award-winning, digital online quarterly journal, Prime Number Magazine (see link in menu at top of page), runs a writing competition for poetry and short fiction from January 1 – April 15, and the winners in two categories (Poetry, Short Fiction) earn a cash prize plus publication in Prime Number Magazine.
+The Prime Number Magazine Awards for Poetry and Short Fiction (formerly the Press 53 Open Awards): Each year, our award-winning, digital online quarterly journal, Prime Number Magazine (see link in menu at top of page), runs a writing competition for poetry and short fiction from January 1 – March 31, with a winner in each category earning a $1,000 cash prize plus publication in Prime Number Magazine.
 Over the eight-year period that this contest operated as the Press 53 Open Awards, we eventually published books by several winners and finalists.
 We will continue to watch the Prime Number Magazine Awards as well.
-Details on this contest are here.